 National Association of State Mental Health Program Directors

-The National Association of State Mental Health Program Directors (NASMHPD) is a private nonprofit that represents the $36.7 billion public mental health system serving 6.8 million people annually in all 50 States, 4 territories, and DC.
+The National Association of State Mental Health Program Directors (NASMHPD) is a private nonprofit organization that represents the $37.6 billion public mental health system serving 7.1 million people annually in all 50 States, four territories, and the District of Columbia.
 NASMHPD perceives mental health as essential to overall health and advocates for services that are recovery-oriented, person- and family-centered, and trauma-informed, in order for people with serious mental illnesses to live long and healthy lives.

-The National Council for Community Behavioral Healthcare (National Council) is the unifying voice of America's behavioral health organizations.
-Together with its 1,950 member organizations, the National Council serves the nation's most vulnerable citizens—more than 6 million adults and children with mental illnesses and addiction disorders.
-The National Council is committed to providing comprehensive, high-quality care that affords every opportunity for recovery and inclusion in all aspects of community life.
-The National Council advocates for policies that ensure that people who are ill can access comprehensive health care services, and offers state-of-the-science education and practice improvement resources so that services are efficient and effective.
+The National Council for Behavioral Health (National Council) is the unifying voice of America’s community mental health and addictions treatment organizations and the pioneer of Mental Health First Aid in the U.S. Together with its 2,000 member organizations, it serves the Nation’s most vulnerable citizens—the more than 8 million adults and children living with mental illnesses and addiction disorders.
+The National Council is committed to ensuring all Americans have access to comprehensive, high-quality care that affords every opportunity for recovery and full participation in community life.

 Producers Guild of America

 The Producers Guild of America (PGA) is the nonprofit trade group that represents, protects, and promotes the interests of all members of the producing team in film, television, and new media.
-The PGA has over 5,000 members who work together to protect and improve their careers, the industry, and their community by providing employment and networking tools, facilitating members' health benefits, encouraging enforcement of workplace labor laws, and promoting fair and impartial standards for the awarding of producing credits, as well as other education and advocacy efforts.
-The PGA hosts important industry events including the annual Producers Guild Awards and the Produced By Conference.
+The PGA has more than 5,000 members who work together to protect and improve their careers, the industry, and their community by providing employment and networking tools, facilitating members’ health benefits, encouraging enforcement of workplace labor laws, and promoting fair and impartial standards for the awarding of producing credits, as well as other education and advocacy efforts.

 Project Return Peer Support Network

-Project Return Peer Support Network (PRPSN) is one of Los Angeles County's premiere nonprofit organizations run by and for people with mental illnesses.
-As its core purpose, PRPSN demonstrates that self-help is a valuable part of recovery from mental illness.
-It promotes wellness, personal growth, and self-determination for people who have experienced mental illness by providing social opportunities, education, and community involvement.
-PRPSN offers peer-to-peer support to help individuals reach their personal goals, such as living independently, going to school, getting a job, having friends, and enjoying life in the community.
+Project Return Peer Support Network (PRPSN) is Los Angeles County’s premier nonprofit organization run by and for people living with mental illness.
+As its core purpose, PRPSN demonstrates that self-help is a valuable part of the recovery process.
+PRPSN promotes wellness, personal growth, and self-determination for people who have experienced mental illness by providing social opportunities, education, community involvement, and peer-to-peer support to help individuals reach their personal goals.

 Writers Guild of America, West